Button Menu

 Student Recitals

-Every performance major will perform 2 solo recitals during their time at DePauw: a 30-minute recital that caps off their junior year and an hour long one at the end of their senior year to showcase all that they have learned!
+Music performance majors typically present two solo recitals during their time at DePauw: a 30-minute recital that caps off their junior year and an hour long one at the end of their senior year to showcase all that they have learned!

-And these recitals are not just limited to performance majors, every student in the music program is welcome to perform a recital.
+And, student recitals are not just limited to performance majors!
+Every student in the music program may elect to perform a recital.
 Invite your friends, family, and everyone you know to experience music in a way that only you know how!